flyingsaucer88/SmartPGP/README.md

 This will:
 - Remove all context menu entries from Windows Registry
+- Un-register the COM shell extension (if installed)
 - Remove the visibility watcher from user startup
 - Preserve encrypted files and debug logs

 ## Requirements

 - Windows 10 or later
-- Python 3.8 or later
+- Python 3.8 or later (not required for end users when using the MSI installer)
 - Smart card reader (USB CCID compliant)
 - AEPGP SmartPGP card with RSA-2048 key pair
+- GnuPG (from [gpg4win.org](https://www.gpg4win.org/)) — required for PIN change functionality
+- .NET Framework 4.x — required for Windows 11 primary menu COM extension (optional but recommended)
 - Administrator privileges (for installation only)

 ## Documentation